-fees paid annually in 2006,14 an especially alarming figure given that one in four retirees has no savings of any kind.15 Those heavily dependent on Social Security pay nearly \$1 billion, 16 while those entirely dependent on Social Security pay over \$500 million.17
+Overdraft fees strip funds from Americans of all ages, but research indicates they hit America's oldest and youngest checking account holders-often the least financially stable-especially hard.
+Older Americans aged 55 and over paid \$4.5 billion of the \$17.5 billion total overdraft fees paid annually in 2006, an especially alarming figure given that one in four retirees has no savings of any kind.
+Those heavily dependent on Social Security pay nearly \$1 billion, while those entirely dependent on Social Security pay over \$500 million.

 At the other end of the age spectrum, young adults who earn relatively little as students or new members of the workforce pay nearly \$1 billion per year in overdraft fees.
-18 CFA's 2009 ORCI poll found that 17 percent of those 18-34 years old had used overdraft loans in the last year, compared to 13 percent for the total sample.
-Because younger consumers are far more likely to use a debit card for small transactions than older adults, 19 they pay \$3 in fees for every \$1 borrowed for debit card overdrafts.20 The situation is exacerbated by deals banks make with universities to provide school ID cards that double as debit cards.
-Banks pay the partner school for exclusive access to the student population and sometimes even split the fee revenue they collect on debit card transactions with the university.21
+CFA's 2009 ORCI poll found that 17 percent of those 18-34 years old had used overdraft loans in the last year, compared to 13 percent for the total sample.
+Because younger consumers are far more likely to use a debit card for small transactions than older adults, they pay \$3 in fees for every \$1 borrowed for debit card overdrafts.
+The situation is exacerbated by deals banks make with universities to provide school ID cards that double as debit cards.
+Banks pay the partner school for exclusive access to the student population and sometimes even split the fee revenue they collect on debit card transactions with the university.